ontoligent/2019-bootcamp/high-level-outline.md

 ## July 1, AM: Dr. Alvarado - Intro to computers
-7. High Level questions to frame the program - not to answer but to plant seeds
+0. High Level questions to frame the program - not to answer today
-  * When should I terminal/script/program/text editor/IDE
+  * When should I terminal/script/program/text editor/IDE?
-  * When should I use R v Python
+  * When should I use R v Python?
   * Does this fit in memory/ Do I need more than my laptop?
   * It's ok to freeze and not know what to do, that means you are about to learn.
 Feel the burn
-  * Which ml tool is  right for the job
+  * Which ml tool is  right for the job?
   * How  do I translate a research question into a data question?
 How to I translate a data answer to a research answer?
 1. operating systems
 2. the shell
   1. CLI - BASH